-The Convent of St. Klara was founded by Katharina and Maria Gut in 1618.
-The buildings were built from 1621-25.
-In 1799 Heinrich Pestalozzi established his orphanage and school in the convent buildings.
-The convent church (built in 1723) is a simple structure with an ornate altar by Johann Ritz and a mystical altar painting by Johannes Brandenburg.
-The church was renovated in 1980.
-From the convent cemetery a path leads to the nearby Capucin monastery, so you can go on to climb the hill, which in addition is a nice observation point.
+The construction of the buildings took place between 1621 and 1625.
+Katharina and Maria Gut founded the Convent of St. Klara in 1618.
+In 1799, an orphanage and school were established in the buildings of the convent by Heinrich Pestalozzi.
+A simple structure of the convent church was built in 1723.
+Its ornate altar by Johann Ritz was adorned with a mystical altar painting by Johannes Brandenburg.
+In 1980, the church was renovated.
+From the convent cemetery a path leads to the nearby Capuchin monastery, so you can go on to climb the hill, which is also a nice observation point.

 Visit the museum Salzmagazin!